crossplane-contrib/function-shell/README.md

 The `function-shell` accepts commands to run in a shell and it returns the output to specified fields.
 It accepts the following parameters:

-- `shellScriptsConfigMapsRef` - referencing at least one Kuberneres [`ConfigMap`](https://kubernetes.io/docs/concepts/configuration/configmap/)
+- `shellScriptsConfigMapsRef` - referencing at least one Kubernetes [`ConfigMap`](https://kubernetes.io/docs/concepts/configuration/configmap/)
 with at least one shell script.
 This script can be written in an arbitrary shell language, for example bash or python3.
 - `shellEnvVarsSecretRef` - referencing environment variables in a Kubernetes secret. `shellEnvVarsSecretRef` requires a `name`, a `namespace` and a `key` for the secret.
 Inside of it, the shell expects a JSON structure with key value environment variables.
 Example: